SeanConnelly/DevBox/README.md

 ## Console Help

-Note, the console is command runner, its not a terminal.
+Note, the console is a command runner, its not a terminal.
 All state is lost between commands.
 All terminal escapes will be filtered out.
 For a fully featured terminal consider using WebTerminal.

 ### Function Keys
 F1 - within the editor opens the editor help menu